petros-d/docs/docs/install.md

 >
 > You then need to accept a VPC peering request from Astronomer after Astronomer Cloud is installed.
 To accept the request, follow [Creating and accepting a VPC peering connection](https://docs.aws.amazon.com/vpc/latest/peering/create-vpc-peering-connection.html) in AWS documentation.

-## Step 6: Verify the Installation
+## Step 6: Create a Deployment

-Once your Astronomer representative has notified you that your Cluster has been created, you are ready to start deploying DAGs.
-Log in to Astronomer and create a new Deployment.
-If the installation was successful, your new Cluster will be selectable in **Deployment Location**:
+Once our team confirms that your Astronomer Cluster has been created, you are ready to create a Deployment and start deploying DAGs.
+Log in to [the Astronomer UI](https://beta.astronomer.io) again and create a new Deployment.
+If the installation was successful, your new Astronomer Cluster will be listed as an option in the **Deployment Location**:

 <div class="text--center">
   <img src="/img/docs/deployment-loacation.png" alt="Astronomer UI New Deployment screen" />